swisspost/design-system/packages/components/CONTRIBUTING.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.

 Need help?
-Check out our docs [here](https://stenciljs.com/docs/my-first-component).
+Check out the docs [here](https://stenciljs.com/docs/my-first-component).